01

 -

-Specify each account by defining an asset account title and an opening balance.
+Customize each account with a title and opening balance.

 -